DFHack/dfhack/docs/Plugins.rst

 so you can investigate the above message.".
 If this happens, please open an issue on github, reporting the lines that immediately preceded this message.
-You can tell labormanager to ignore this error and carry on by typing "autolabor pause-on-error no", but be warned that some job may go undone in this situation.
+You can tell labormanager to ignore this error and carry on by typing ``labormanager pause-on-error no``, but be warned that some job may go undone in this situation.

 Advanced usage: